sphinx-doc/sphinx/doc/development/theming.rst

 By default, Sphinx copies static files on the ``static/`` directory of the template directory.
 However, if your package needs to place static files outside of the ``static/`` directory for some reasons, you need to copy them to the ``_static/`` directory of HTML outputs manually at the build via an event hook.
-Here is a sample code to accomplish this:
+Here is an example of code to accomplish this:

 .. code-block:: python